Frederick Gordon (hotelier): Hotels

 After 1890 Gordon moved into hotels, founding the Gordon Hotels chain and becoming known as "The Napoleon of the Hotel World".
 Among those in his ownership were the Grand Hotel in Trafalgar Square and the Metropole Hotel in London; the Burlington Hotel, Eastbourne; the Brighton Metropole; the Hotel Metropole, Cannes; and the Hotel Metropole, Monte Carlo.
 He was also chairman of The Frederick Hotels Company Limited, and held directorships at a wide variety of companies including Ashanti Goldfields, Pears soap, and Bovril.

-He bought the Apollinaris mineral water business in 1897 from its founder Edward Steinkopff and his co-partners for nearly £2,000,000, (very approximately £2-4 billion in 2016).
+He bought the Apollinaris mineral water business in 1897 from its founder Edward Steinkopff and his co-partners for nearly £2,000,000 (approximately £2–4 billion in 2016).

 Stanmore

 Gordon is credited with developing Stanmore from a rural village to a London suburb.
 In 1890 he opened his own railway line, the Harrow and Stanmore Railway, to serve his luxury country hotel there, Bentley Priory.
 He also built a residential avenue of suburban houses in Stanmore, which he named Gordon Avenue, to attract wealthy Londoners to come to live in the country and commute into the city on his new railway.
 He also laid out Stanmore Golf Course.
 Neither the Bentley Priory Hotel nor the railway were commercially successful, and in 1899 he wound up the Harrow and Stanmore Railway and sold it outright to the LNWR for £35,000.
 Gordon took up residence with his family at Bentley Priory.